 I think there may be more than ten -

-do you see the swifts are here again?
+oh look the swifts are here again.

 We know it's summer round here when